Hengle/Folkvangr/Jobs/Available Positions.md

 **Requirements:** Preferably have a background in animation, VFX, or game development.

 ### Production Manager
 **Role:** Scheduling, Coordination between Departments, Dailies, Publicity, Budget.
 The Production manager will attempt to streamline workflow methods and ensure efficient use of resources.
-The Production manager will communicate with team members, create weekly stretch goals, update design documents and schedules, and oversee the management division of the budget, publicity, and product testing.
+The Production manager will communicate with team members, create weekly stretch goals, update design documents and schedules, manage the Production Board, and oversee the management division concerning the budget, publicity, and product testing.
+Assistant roles will likely be needed.

-**Requirements:** Management Experience and Good Communication Skills, familiarity with the pipeline production process and networking.
+**Requirements:** Management Experience and Good Communication Skills, familiarity with the agile pipeline production process and networking.

 ### Art Director
 **Role:** The Art Director's role is to craft a coherent visual language for the production, and to ensure artists and animators produce work conforming to the style guides and quality standards.